 Scientists are studying two other similar drugs in clinical trials.

 All sleeping pills come with risks and side effects.
-With some, you can develop a tolerance, which means it stops working effectively at the recommended dosage, or even feel like you can’t fall asleep without them.
+With some, you can develop a tolerance, which means it stops working effectively at the recommended dosage, or even feels like you can’t fall asleep without them.
 Some can cause you to walk, eat, or even drive in your sleep.
 Most can leave you feeling groggy the next day.
-Doctors usually only prescribe them for the short-term, and you have to stop using them gradually.
+Doctors usually only prescribe them for the short term, and you have to stop using them gradually.

 Melatonin.
 Your body makes this hormone as the sun goes down, telling you it’s time to get sleepy.
 A prescription form of melatonin helps you fall asleep by acting like melatonin in your brain.